wouterpeyrot/DDxPRS/README.md

 # DDx-PRS

 The `DDxPRS` R function provides a tool for distuingishing different disorders based on polygenic prediction.
 The DDx-PRS (Differential Diagnosis-Polygenic Risk Score) method is described in detail in Peyrot et al. 2024 medRxiv.
+Before applying `DDx-PRS`, the liability-scale case-control PRS need to be computed for each disorder in a population references sample (e.g. 1000G) and in your test sample.

 ## Compute liability-scale case-control polygenic risk scores (PRS)